benkl/pixeler/README.md

 # UPDATE
-Now working in Blender 2.80
+Now working in Blender 2.80.
+The 2.79 Version can be found in the 'Blender_2.79' branch.

 # Pixeler
 Pixels to planes Blender Plugin.
 Install or copy into the addons folder.